tchaudhry91/ts2019-challenges/docs/content/ci-cd/challenge2.md

 +++

 ## Advanced
-You should already be familiar with writing a Jenkinsfile (i.e. pipeline script).
+You should already be familiar with writing a Jenkinsfile (i.e. pipeline script) by now.
 Let's start an advanced challenge.

-1. Check the status of Jenkins application by browsing to [URL](http://192.168.33.10/).
-Login with username of `admin` and password is `admin`
+1. Check the status of Jenkins application by browsing to [Jenkins](http://192.168.33.10/).
+Login with username:`admin` and password:`admin`

-2. If the application is not running, start the Jenkins application using the following commands and then try login again
+2. If the application is not running, start the Jenkins application using the following commands and then try login again [Jenkins](http://192.168.33.10/)

+    - `ssh devops`
     - `cd /vagrant/challanges/devops/ci-cd`
     - `./start.sh`

-3. Create a Jenkins job with the following stages.
-Read through all the instructions and pick a strategy to complete all the steps.
+3. Create a Jenkins job with the following stages:

   - Create 2 output directories
   - Create 2 files in each directory